Danh295/Danh295/README.md

 ### Hi there 👋
+I'm just a highschool student working on some small projects from time to time

 <!--
 **Danh295/Danh295** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.